-When you start your website and blog, make sure you leave comments on.
-(Save yourself some hassle and get Akismet hooked up right away).
-Ask a question that’s pertinent to your business and your post.
+When you’re starting out, find relevant Facebook Groups.
+Ask a question that’s pertinent to your business, show up and be valuable.
 You can pluck those beefy comments and place them onto your raving fans page.
-You can do the same thing on Facebook and Twitter and just screen capture those comments.
-Easy.
+You can do the same thing on any social media platform.

 4. TESTIMONIALS ABOUT YOU